BpaLabTHCologne/bpa_lab_demonstration_factory/README.md

 ### Test environment (No connection to the physiscal components of the model factory needed!)

-3. Go into the .env-file of the project an set the environment variables IS_PROD and FACTORY_PROD to 'false'
+3. Go into the **.env** file of the project an set the environment variables IS_PROD and FACTORY_PROD to 'false'

 4. Run the following command from the directory of the project to pull, create and run all the containers: